evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 ---
 title: Tesla Cybertruck AWD
 linktitle: "Cybertruck AWD"
 description: "Tesla Cybertruck AWD is an all-electric Pickup Truck with a EPA range of up to 547 km (340 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true